Dorothy "Dot" Louise Thacker Dunaway

 Mrs. Dorothy "Dot" Louise Thacker Dunaway, age 88, of Rome, passed away on Thursday, September 20, 2018, at her residence.

-The family will receive friends at Henderson & Sons Funeral Home, North Chapel, on Saturday from 2 p.m. until the service time.
+The family will receive friends at Henderson & Sons Funeral Home, North Chapel, on Saturday from 2pm until the service time.
+At other hours, the family may be contacted at the residence.

-A complete obituary will be placed in the Saturday edition of the Rome News-Tribune.
+Honorary pallbearers are asked to assemble at Henderson & Sons Funeral Home, North Chapel at 3:30pm on Saturday and include: Jan Fox Ritchie, Lacey Atkins, Kelly Bishop and Shelly Askew.

 Henderson & Sons Funeral Home, North Chapel, has charge of the funeral arrangements.